 Indeed, we faced a very stormy year.
-But, we braved through the weather and came out with fueled dedication and committment to continuously provide meanigful benefits and services to all Filipino workers.
+But, we braved through the weather and came out with fueled dedication and commitment to continuously provide meaningful benefits and services to all Filipino workers.
+This, we made possible through the individual and team efforts of the ECC family.